The beach of Praia de Rocha with sandy white beach and cliffs and stunning ocean views

 The cityscape of Albufeira with its many white buildings with red roofs next to a peaceful beach with some umbrellas out but no one on the beach yet

-Albufeira is also a great place for activities such as this Caves & Dolphin Watching Boat Tour and this Benagil Caves Tour by Kayak or SUP.
+While I prefer Faro’s vibe overall, Albufeira also makes a good coastal base, with access to a lot of great activities like this Caves & Dolphin Watching Boat Tour and this Benagil Caves Tour by Kayak or SUP.

-Praia do Túnel is connected to the old town by a tunnel, while Praia dos Pescadores extends to the west until Miradouro do Pau da Bandeira, a scenic viewpoint overlooking Albufeira and its beaches.
+There are two excellent beaches right in Albufeira.
+My favorite is Praia do Túnel, which is connected to the old town by a tunnel.
+There’s also Praia dos Pescadores, which extends until Miradouro do Pau da Bandeira, another excellent viewpoint.

 Drive to Faro